Opportunities *See right menu for our current volunteer vacancies!*

 Also read interviews with recent volunteers to learn about their experiences while working at CAT.

-Ex-volunteers frequently find work locally or elsewhere and are often inspired to start new careers as a result of their stay at CAT.
+Ex-volunteers frequently want to settle in the area and find work locally or elsewhere and are often inspired to start new careers as a result of their stay at CAT.

 The Centre currently has opportunities for:

 - Long Term Volunteer Placements - See right hand menu under Volunteers 'Long term' for information on long term volunteering and 'volunteering vacancies' for current vacancies, role descriptions and an application form.